Prajay-Chaudhary/Renforcement-backend-microservices-SDV/README.md

 # Microservices Authentication & API Gateway Project

 ## 📌 Overview

+A school management microservices system allowing schools to manage student records and students to securely access school-related data using JWT-based authentication.

 This project implements a **microservices architecture** with authentication and authorization using **Spring Boot, Spring Cloud Gateway, JWT (JSON Web Token), and Eureka Service Discovery**.
 The system consists of:

 - **API Gateway** (`8082`): Handles authentication and request routing.